matzof/pong42/Readme.md

 To test the trained `model.mdl` against SimpleAI, simply run the file `test_42pong_simpleai.py`.

-The model named `model.mdl` has been trained against SimpleAI, while the model named `model_adversarial.mdl` has been trained in an adversarial way, against a really similar model, which was also being trained at the same time.
+The model named `model.mdl` has been trained against SimpleAI (~80% winrate), while the model named `model_adversarial.mdl` has been trained in an adversarial way, against a really similar model, which was also being trained at the same time (~50% winrate).
 Both of the models have been training for approximately a week.